jameshfisher/jameshfisher.com/_posts/2017-09-14-what-is-a-web-app-manifest.md

 It's not clear to me why all this stuff has to go in a separate JSON file.
 It could all go directly in the `<meta>` tags for the page.
 We already have a million different `<meta>` tags for other things.

+In Chrome, you can see the contents of the manifest in Developer Tools under Application > Manifest.
+On thing you can do here is "Add to homescreen".
+Now this blog can be on your homescreen, which I'm sure you've all been waiting for.